oobabooga/text-generation-webui/README.md

 #### Option 1: Portable builds

-Compatible with GGUF (llama.cpp) models, just unzip and run, no installation.
-Available for Windows, Linux, and macOS.
+No installation needed – just unzip and run.
+Compatible with GGUF (llama.cpp) models on Windows, Linux, and macOS.

 Download from: https://github.com/oobabooga/text-generation-webui/releases